gnovoab/sc_conversation-service/README.md

 A Spring Cloud application operates by creating a "bootstrap" context, which is a parent context for the main application.
 This bootstrap context loads properties from external sources (the config-server) and decrypts the properties if required.

 The bootstrap context for external configuration is located by convention at `bootstrap.yml` whereas the internal configuration is located by convention at `application.yml`.
 Note that you can also have `.properties` file instead of `.yml` files.

+## Endpoints
+Documentation regarding endpoints can be found in localhost:8081/swagger-ui.html